younasiqw/CSGO-CommendBOT-2019/README.md

 # CSGO Commend-BOT 2019 UPDATED

-If you're a developer and want to know how to fix your own commend bot its very simple.
-Just set `steam_id_gs` to a valid server steam ID, on your target's account & bot accounts.
-Switch after 20 commends and repeat.

 # Restrictions
 Valve changed it so that you now need to *be* on a server before you can commend someone.
 There also is a limit of the amount of commends you can send per server, that limit is set to 20.
 Due to this you need your targets Steam details, so you can login and change server after 20 commends.
 This also **heavily** impacts speed.